-- Assisting with student recruitment and/or field placements.
+- Assisting with student recruitment.
 Faculty members are expected to be active members of the College of Education and Human Services and the broader Seton Hall community in addition to relevant disciplinary and professional organizations.

-- An earned doctorate in human resources, political science, education leadership, law or a related field by September 1, 2019
+- An earned doctorate in human resources, public policy, justice studies or criminal justice, education leadership, or a related field by September 1, 2021.

-- Potential for or an active scholarly research agenda in an area of departmental program focus.
+- Potential for or an active scholarly research agenda in an area of departmental or program focus.